Last Updated on November 27, 2022 by Sorin Petroj

 I know a lot of players who even pay for table tennis lessons, but always with the same person.
 Then when the match with the others starts, they get lost and can’t cope with different balls.
 It is crucial to play games with as many various partners as possible.

 Even if you are better than others, play with them.
 You will do well in those matches.
 I also recommend going to tournaments where the opponents are weaker but where the system is to play many games.
 One tournament with 10 matches is worth 3 pieces of training at home.

 Why is it important to play matches with better players?

-Firstly, a psychological factor is to learn to accept defeat.
-When you accept that and start thinking only about the next point, your game will improve.
+Firstly, a psychological factor is learning to accept defeat.
+Your game will improve when you accept that and start thinking only about the next point.
 The best table tennis players do not show emotions when losing points but always focus on the next ball.

 Secondly, you will always learn something new and valuable from better players.
 Sometimes it’s a new service, a specific block, side pimping, etc. The next thing is that by playing with them, you will see your mistakes and what you need to work on in the future.

-Moreover, I tell you from experience that I always won after a strong tournament where I suffered defeats, returning to matches with players of my level.
+Moreover, from experience, I always won after a strong tournament where I suffered defeats, returning to matches with players of my level.
 When you feel the experience and the strength of the blows of the better ones, of course, it will be much easier for you with the weaker ones.